Akshaya12Kanagala/Task-2/README.md

 ### Step 1 : Obtraining a phishing email:
 We can obtain a sample phishing emain from the internet.
-This is the reference I am using https://security.berkeley.edu/news/phishing-example-paypal-we-need-your-help Please look for the the image of the email will be attached in a different file labelled as "phishing email sample exapmle".
+This is the reference I am using https://security.berkeley.edu/news/phishing-example-paypal-we-need-your-help Please look for the the image of the email will be attached in a different file labelled as "phishing email sample example".

 ### Step 2 : Examining sender’s email address for spoofing:
 1. As visible in the screenshort, From: Customer service <Acces@up.com> (notice the misspelling Acces and the domain up.com which is not paypal.com).